Day's Theorem is sharp for $n$ even

 However, in the author's humble opinion, the present paper contains some further results which might be of interest to scholars working on congruence distributive and congruence modular varieties.
 In particular, as a by-product of our proof of Theorem \ref{daysh}, we get the best evaluation for the modularity levels of varieties with Gumm terms, again in the case $n$ even.
 See Proposition \ref{gummopt}.
 Moreover, similar arguments can be used to show that a theorem by A.\ Mitschke \cite{Mi}, too, gives the best possible evaluation.
 See \cite{misharp}.
+As we are going to explain soon, we get quite neat results about certain directed, reversed and specular conditions.
 Occasionally, we shall also deal with congruence identities which fail to imply congruence modularity.
 See Remark \ref{polin} below.

 Concerning the case $n$ odd in Day's Theorem \ref{day}, we mentioned in \cite{ntcm} that if $n>1$ and $n$ is odd, then Day's Theorem can be improved (at least) by $1$.
 The improvement follows already from the arguments in the proof of \cite[Theorem 1 (3) $\rightarrow $ (1)]{LTT}, actually, under a hypothesis weaker than congruence distributivity.
 See Lemma \ref{dayoptlem} and Section \ref{gummdef}, in particular, Proposition \ref{gummopt}(i).
 We do not know what is the best possible result for $n$ odd.
 We shall briefly discuss the issue in Remark \ref{odd} below.